Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/zz RQC-Chip-ASIC-II.md

 🔮 Final Tagline

-    RQC-ASIC-II:
+    Chip RQC-ASIC-II:
    “Forged from crystal.
 Tuned by light.
 Ready for a chain the world hasn’t imagined yet.”